appmagine/react-jsonapi/README.md

 the URL that define what data to include for each model resource but have different options related to the other parts of the URL.

-Options that specify the resource to return for a *model query*:
+Options that specify the resource to return for a **model query**:

   * `model` - the model class to use.
   * `id` (required) - the ID of the resource to fetch.

-Options that specify the collection to return for a *collection query*:
+Options that specify the resources to return for a **collection query**:

   * `model` - the collection class to use.
   * `filter` - a string or object to pass as the JSON API